menchelab/BioProfilingNotebooks/README.md

 * You can now choose a notebook to run.
 * Close the notebook server and the docker container by pressing CTRL+C in your terminal.

+### Note for Windows users

+You can follow the same instructions in a PowerShell.
+After installing Docker desktop, you might need to:

+* Run and complete the following procedure:

+		docker login

+* Share the drive in which you cloned this repository in Docker's settings
+* Run the notebook server explicitely stating the path to this repository:

+		docker run -p 9999:8888 -v C:\<pathOnYourComputer>\analysisrmp:/home/jovyan analysisrmp